flinnthebin/rust/study/async.md

 Async isn't magical.
 It just describes the mechanisms for changing or co-operatively scheduling a bunch of computation by describing under which circumstances code can make progress and under which circumstances code can yield.

+Tokio is a crate that abstracts over mio which abstracts over epoll, kqueue.
+This allows us to create operating system event register that lets us say 'I want to go to sleep until any of these events occur'.

 ## decorator

 The async decorator on functions is simply a transformation directive to the compiler.